 It is still very sturdy, and we have been using it for two seasons already without any issue.

 So this is a personal preference!
-If you like a very new look and is not a big fan of rustic style, you might want to seal the wood to reserve the color.
+If you like a very new look and is not a big fan of rustic style, you might want to seal the wood to reserve the color with a few coats of water based sealant.

 Here are a few exterior grade wood sealers options: